ImageMagick/MagickCache/README.md

 Where `passkey.txt` contains your resource key.
 Don't lose your resource passkey.
 Without it, you will be unable to get, identify, expire, or delete resource you own.

 The resource passkey ensures only you and the cache owner can access your image.
-To prevent the cache owner from viewing its content, scramble it with:
+To prevent the cache owner from viewing its content, scramble it with a passphrase:

 ```
 $ magick-cache -passkey passkey.txt -passphrase passphrase.txt -ttl "2 days" put /opt/magick-cache movies/image/mission-impossible/cast/rebecca-ferguson 20210508-rebecca-ferguson.jpg
 ```

-Note, blobs and metadata are stored in the cache in plaintext.
-To prevent snooping, scramble the content before you store it in the cache.
+Note, only images are scrambled.
+Blobs and metadata are stored in the cache in plaintext.
+To prevent snooping, scramble any blobs or metadata *before* you store it in the cache.

 ## Get content from the MagickCache